-Every year since their retirement, my parents have split their lives by half in two places.
-From October to April they live in Athens next door to me and from April to October in their summer home on the Greek island of Lemnos where dad comes from.
-There, they have a large expanse of land where dad tends to every vegetable plant imaginable, as well as raising a pig, a sheep and a bunch of chickens every year.
+Every year since their retirement, my parents have spent their time in two places, six months at a time.
+From October to April they live in Athens next door to me and from April to October in their summer home on the Greek island of Limnos where my father comes from.
+There, they have a large expanse of land where my father tends to every vegetable plant imaginable, as well as raising a pig, a sheep and a bunch of chickens every year.
 When they return next door early October, their spacious car trunk is full to the brim with fresh, organic produce, lots of which wind up in my fridge and freezer to last me all winter.

-So, read on and here’s a promise: cook this version and there won’t be any bearded old men in long black robes fainting on your kitchen table!
+So, read on and here’s a promise: cook this version and there won’t be any bearded old men in long black robes fainting around your kitchen table!

 INGREDIENTS (serves 3-4)

 3 large eggplants (or 4 medium ones)